Support And Resistance

 Simply down to the line chart shows the closing price easier.
 This is the last buying or selling decision made during that candlestick which defines the final sentiment back at that candlestick.

-When price penetrates and closes above the resistance, that shows that buyers are willing to take the price higher.
+When price breaks and closes above the resistance, that shows that buyers are willing to take the price higher.

-When the price penetrates and closes below the support level, that shows the sellers are willing to take the price lower.
+When the price reaches and closes below the support, that shows the sellers are willing to take the price lower.

-Also, you will notice that price reacts accurately around these methods.
+Also, you will notice that price reacts accurately around these support and resistance methods.

 Let’s have a look at how the resistance and support levels react with one another.